S3-working-group/s3-practical-guide/content/src/patterns/organizing-work/limit-work-in-progress.md

 -   concurrent projects or tasks for teams or individuals
 -   products in a portfolio

-When an action would exceed an agreed upon limit of work items in progress, this needs to be brought up with the team before continuing.
+When a team member notices an action would exceed an agreed upon limit of work items in progress, they bring it with the team before continuing.
+The team then decides together how to proceed.